bishop well incident

 ongoing efforts

-Chevron has been working individually with all impacted property owners and tenants, providing specialized teams that are available in person throughout the week to help answer questions and concerns.
+Chevron continues to work individually with all property owners and tenants, providing specialized teams that are available in person throughout the week to help answer questions and concerns.
+Recognizing that each property requires a separate plan, we have assigned case managers to residents to help personalize and customize our approach.

 community response